How much do translations cost? If your company needs to reach a global audience, the cost of translation is likely at the forefront of your mind.

 The problem?
 It can sometimes be hard to get a clear idea of how much you'll spend on translating a piece of content.

 Although some translation providers claim to give you an "instant quote," the figure is often vastly inflated or just plain misleading.
-For this reason, there's often a high level of "buyer's remorse" when companies start to work with a new provider — they soon realize that they weren't given all the information they needed.
+For this reason, there's often a high level of

 How can you get a more accurate view of how much you'll spend on a particular translation?